mia-platform/documentation/docs/getting-started/tutorials/index.md

 ### **Microfrontend Composer**
-- **Microfrontend Composer Basics**: Understanding the basic functionalities of the microfrontend composer.
+- **Microfrontend Composer Basics**: Understanding the basic functionalities of the Microfrontend Composer.
 [Go to Microfrontend Composer Basics](/getting-started/tutorials/microfrontend-composer/basics.mdx).
-- **Microfrontend Composer Templates**: Learning to use templates in the microfrontend composer.
+- **Microfrontend Composer Templates**: Learning to use templates in the Microfrontend Composer.
 [Go to Microfrontend Composer Templates](/getting-started/tutorials/microfrontend-composer/templates.mdx).
-- **Microfrontend Composer Microfrontends Management**: Delving into microfrontends in the microfrontend composer.
-[Go to Microfrontend Composer Microfrontends](/getting-started/tutorials/microfrontend-composer/microfrontends.mdx).
+- **Microfrontends Management**: Delving into the microfrontends management using Microfrontend Composer application.
+[Go to Microfrontends Management](/getting-started/tutorials/microfrontend-composer/microfrontends.mdx).

 ## How to Use This Page